kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 available.

 A `deploy` transaction is identified by the `to` address being empty.
-The data sent to the KakarotCore contract when deploying a new contract wil be formatted by the RPC to pack the bytecode into 31-bytes values, and passed as a `Array<felt252>` to the entrypoint `eth_send_transaction` of the KakarotCore contract.
+The data sent to the KakarotCore contract when deploying a new contract will be formatted by the RPC to pack the bytecode into 31-bytes values, and passed as a `Array<felt252>` to the entrypoint `eth_send_transaction` of the KakarotCore contract.
 This allows us to save on computation costs required to pack all byte values into the